-Each week my bread is a chance for me to improve on my tireless quest for the ideal loaf.
-The loaf you pull from the oven and sit there for a minute to watch it cool, the loaf when cut shows a crumb so light and airy you can’t help but poke at it in disbelief.
-Dark and brittle crust, blisters and cracks along the outside, dynamic tears and rips on top, the impossibly open, airy, and light crumb that has a million and one caverns all adjectives describing what I’m after.
-They don’t all end up that way though, that’s the hard truth of baking: every batch, aside from your starter, is a completely new attempt.
-Bread flopped last time?
-Well take what you did, modify a single variable, and give it a brand new try that will result in a completely new outcome.
-This is both very frustrating and also very comforting.
+Each week my bread is a chance for me to improve on my tireless quest for the perfect loaf—a search that will likely never end, but it's the journey that's the critical part.
+The perfect loaf, that bread you pull from the oven and sit there for a minute to watch as it cools.
+The loaf, that when cut, shows a crumb so light and airy you can't help but poke at it in disbelief.
+The dark and brittle crust, blisters and cracks along the outside, dynamic tears, and rips on top, the open and light crumb that has an even interior from front to back.
+Of course, they don't all end up that way.
+That's the hard truth of baking: every bake begins anew.
+Did bread flop last time?
+Well, take what you did, modify a single variable, and give it another try and compare what worked and what didn't.
+This truth is both very frustrating and also very comforting.

 Ok enough of the philosophical treatise on bread and artisan crafts, let's get on to the actual baking!

-The bread I set out to bake for this entry was pushing my comfort zone with hydration, a high hydration sourdough bread at 80%.
-I know that to get the open crumb I’m searching for hydration has to increase, so I’ve decided to slowly increase the hydration level without making any drastic changes.
-Shaping becomes incredibly difficult as you get up past 80%, it becomes very sticky and a little more slack.
+The bread I set out to bake for this entry pushed my comfort zone with hydration, a high hydration sourdough bread at 80%.
+I know that to get the open crumb I'm searching for, hydration has to increase, so I've decided to increase the hydration level without making any drastic changes.
+Shaping becomes incredibly difficult as you get up past 80%.
+It becomes very sticky and a little slacker.
 The next few entries, much like this one, will result in some less-than-perfect results (still tasty, however).

 My typical 100% whole wheat leaven, prepared the night before:

 After mixing the above in a glass container, cover and set in a slightly warm area in your kitchen.
-If it’s cold at night at your place like mine (around 65º F at night) you’ll need to experiment with an area that’s a bit warmer in your kitchen.
-For me, it’s on top of my refrigerator.
+If it's cold at night at your place like mine (around 65°F/18°C at night), you'll need to experiment with an area that's a bit warmer in your kitchen.
+For me, it's on top of my refrigerator.

-If you haven’t yet created your own sourdough starter, don’t fret, it’s actually very simple.
-Head over to my post where I discuss creating a sourdough starter from scratch very easily in 7 steps — easy stuff.
+If you haven't yet created your sourdough starter, don't fret, it's very simple.
+Head over to my post where I discuss creating a sourdough starter from scratch very easily in 7 steps.

 - 250g (25%) leaven